 After mixture has cooled, take it out of the bowl and knead on the counter until it is not sticky anymore.
 You will need to add flour as you go, but just use your judgement with that.

-For this recipe I originally added only 2 cups of flour, but when I kneaded it I ended up adding at least 2 more cups while kneading it.
+For this recipe, I originally added only 2 cups of flour, but when I kneaded it I ended up adding at least 2 more cups while kneading it.
 So I added one cup to the recipe, but you may need to add even more once you get to the kneading stage.

-Montessori Inspired Play Dough Activity
+Hands-On Play Dough Activity

 At first she just poked at it with her fingers, then I showed her the spoons and the rolling pin and she starting pushing the spoon and the end of the rolling pin into it.
 She also started pushing her fingers down into it.
 I also grabbed some plastic bath toys and added them to the tray.